vishwajeetsingh01/pdf_chat_app/README.md

 3. Commit your changes (git commit -am 'Add new feature')
 4. Push to the branch (git push origin feature/your-feature)
 5. Open a pull request

+## Achnowledgements
+* Special thanks to OpenAI for providing powerful language models.<br>
+* Thanks to the maintainers of PyPDF2 for their contributions to PDF processing.<br>
+* Inspired by modern AI-driven tools for document analysis and interaction.